Sampling-aware Adversarial Attacks Against Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) exhibit impressive performance across a wide range of tasks, yet ensuring their safe and reliable deployment continues to pose significant challenges~\citep{achiam2023gpt, schwinn2025adversarial}.
-A fundamental goal of LLM safety research is to minimize the risk that models exhibit harmful behaviors or can be maliciously exploited ~\citep{hendrycks2021unsolved,bai2022constitutional}.
-While the probability of such failures may be low in well-aligned models, even rare harmful outputs can have severe consequences when deployed at scale~\citep{jones2025forecasting}.
+A fundamental goal of LLM-safety research is to minimize the risk of harmful behaviors or malicious exploitation~\citep{hendrycks2021unsolved,bai2022constitutional}.
+Progress towards this goal is increasingly urgent given the magnitude of industrial deployments, where even low probabilities of harmful outputs can have severe real-world consequences \citep{jones2025forecasting}.

-Despite the importance of LLM safety, existing robustness evaluations largely rely on point estimates rather than principled risk assessment.
-After generating an attack (e.g., via gradient-based methods), models are typically evaluated using a single response (often greedily generated) to assess attack success~\citep{zou2023universal,zhu2023autodan,wang2024attngcg,chao2023jailbreaking}.
-This perspective has two key limitations: First, it ignores the likelihood of harmful outputs under realistic sampling conditions.
-Second, it overlooks the attacker's effort required to elevate the risk of harmful generations.